History of YouTube: Internationalization

 On October 17, 2007, it was announced that a Hong Kong version had been launched.
 At the time, YouTube's Steve Chen said that its next target would be Taiwan.

 YouTube was blocked from Mainland China from October 18 due to the censorship of the Taiwanese flag.
 URLs to YouTube were redirected to China's own search engine, Baidu.
-It was subsequently unblocked on October 31.
+It was subsequently unblocked on 22 March 2008, however, on 25 March 2009, China officially blocked YouTube after a video appeared to have Chinese security forces beating Tibetans in Lhasa.

 The YouTube interface suggests which local version should be chosen on the basis of the IP address of the user.
 In some cases, the message "This video is not available in your country" may appear because of copyright restrictions or inappropriate content.
-The interface of the YouTube website is available in 76 language versions, including Amharic, Albanian, Armenian, Burmese, Kyrgyz, Mongolian, Persian and Uzbek, whose countries do not have local channel versions.
+The interface of the YouTube website is available in 76 language versions, including Amharic, Albanian, Burmese, Kyrgyz, Mongolian, Persian and Uzbek, whose countries do not have local channel versions.
 Access to YouTube was blocked in Turkey between 2008 and 2010, following controversy over the posting of videos deemed insulting to Mustafa Kemal Atatürk and some material offensive to Muslims.
 In October 2012, a local version of YouTube was launched in Turkey, with the domain youtube.com.tr.
 The local version is subject to the content regulations found in Turkish law.
 In March 2009, a dispute between YouTube and the British royalty collection agency PRS for Music led to premium music videos being blocked for YouTube users in the United Kingdom.
 The removal of videos posted by the major record companies occurred after failure to reach agreement on a licensing deal.
 The dispute was resolved in September 2009.
 In April 2009, a similar dispute led to the removal of premium music videos for users in Germany.